sranins/BusinessApplication-ReleaseNotes/articles/Spring18/dynamics365-talent/integration-finance-operations.md

 ---

-title: Integration with Finance and Operations 7.2 and 7.3  Public Preview
+title: Integration with Finance and Operations 7.2 and 7.3
 description: In March, we enabled a connected story for Dynamics customers who are operating in our cloud service and using Finance and Operations.
 author: MargoC
 manager: AnnBe